General Dental Treatment in Fort Smith

 - Gold fillings: Gold fillings are durable, able to last about 10 to 15 years.
 The main drawback to gold fillings is the cost of the restoration, since gold is a precious metal.

-- Making a physical or digital impression of the tooth in order to create the custom crown (see CEREC)
+3. Making a physical or digital impression of your teeth in order to create the custom crown (see CEREC)

-- Removing the temporary crown and fitting the custom-made crown onto the tooth
+5. Removing the temporary crown and fitting the custom-made one onto the tooth

-- Ensuring that the crown has the proper look and fit, then cementing it into place
+6. Ensuring that the crown has the proper look and fit and cementing it into place

 New technologies have greatly reduced the time needed to make strong, natural-looking crowns.
 Once we complete the procedure, take proper care to ensure the crown remains in good condition and the teeth and gums are healthy.
 With proper care, your crown can last a lifetime!

-A bridge is a dental device to fill a space that a tooth previously occupied.
-A bridge may be necessary to prevent the shifting of teeth, to fix bite problems or to ensure the strength and integrity of the surrounding teeth.
+A bridge is a dental device created by a prosthodontist to fill a space that a tooth previously occupied.
+A bridge may be necessary to prevent teeth from shifting, to fix bite problems or to ensure the strength and integrity of surrounding teeth.

 Fixed bridges are the most popular and consist of a filler tooth (tooth replacement) attached to two crowns in order to hold the bridge in place.
 Regardless of your needs, we have a dental bridge solution that will work best!

-There are a number of reasons a root canal may be necessary, including dental injuries, a broken tooth, severe decay and infection or inflammation in the tooth pulp.
+There are a number of reasons a root canal may be necessary, including dental injuries, severe decay and infection or inflammation in the tooth pulp.
 When left untreated, these problems can cause extensive damage to the tooth structure.

 Root canals can typically be completed in one visit, although more extensive cases may require another appointment.
 You will also be able to drive yourself home after the appointment.